VoteCast: California voters say nation headed wrong way

-Other key issues for Californians this election: About 1 in 5 considered the economy the most important issue, while about 1 in 5 named immigration.
+Other key issues for Californians this election: Some 19 percent considered the economy the most important issue, while another 19 percent named immigration.

-The environment and gun policy were each top of mind for about 1 in 10 California voters.
+The environment was the main issue for 11 percent of voters, while gun policy was top of mind for 9 percent California voters.

 STATE OF THE ECONOMY

-California voters have a positive view of the nation’s current economic outlook, with nearly 6 in 10 saying the nation’s economy is good, compared with about 4 out of 10 who said it’s not.
+California voters have a positive view of the nation’s current economic outlook, with 58 percent saying the nation’s economy is excellent/good, compared with 41 percent who said it’s not.

 In California, the economy has been growing, surpassing that of the United Kingdom earlier this year to become the world’s fifth largest.